 [C] The Bodies

-All three bodies, like all Firenock broadheads and field points, are equipped with FACT 2.0, our Double O-ring system that helps with self-concentricity.
+All three bodies, like all Firenock broadheads and field points, are equipped with pre-installed FACT 2.0, our patented Double O-ring system that helps with self-concentricity.
 The aluminum body weighs 22 grain while the two stainless bodies weigh 47 grains and 72 grains respectively.

 Note : The unusual weights of all three bodies is intentional.
 When any body is matched with the standard head and any SwingBlade blades, the full broadhead will end up being either 100 or 125 grains, +/- 1 grain.

-For illustrative purposes, we've included some references on the left. shows most SwingBlades before deployment (~3/4”), shows a SwingBlade equipped with either the Falcon or Raptor blades deployed (1 3/16”), shows SwingBlade equipped with the Talon blades deployed (1 2/3”), shows SwingBlade equipped with the Saber blades deployed (1 13/16”).
+For illustrative purposes, we've included some references on the left. shows most SwingBlades before deployment (~3/4”), shows a SwingBlade equipped with either the Falcon or Raptor blades deployed (1 3/16”), shows SwingBlade equipped with the Talon blades deployed (1 2/3”), and shows SwingBlade equipped with the Saber blades deployed (1 13/16”).
 Ratios correct, images enlarged for demonstrative purposes.

 Three years ago, with the introduction of the SwingBlade broadhead, two unique blades were announced: the Falcon and the Raptor blades.
 Since then, after hearing what our customers have to say about the original lineup, we added the Talon as well as the Saber.
 Read about each blade and their unique designs below.